pygae/lean-ga/README.md

 A semi-interactive viewer for the contents of this project can be found at https://pygae.github.io/lean-ga-docs/.
 Of particular interest are:

-* Parts of mathlib contributed as part of this work:
+* Parts of mathlib contributed as part of this work.
+These used to live in this repository, but have graduated to mathlib itself.
+The links below go to the precise version of mathlib `lean-ga` uses, rather than to the latest mathlib docs.
   * [`clifford_algebra`](https://pygae.github.io/lean-ga-docs/find/clifford_algebra)
     * [`clifford_algebra_ring.equiv`](https://pygae.github.io/lean-ga-docs/find/clifford_algebra_ring.equiv): the real numbers have an isomorphic clifford algebra.
     * [`clifford_algebra_complex.equiv`](https://pygae.github.io/lean-ga-docs/find/clifford_algebra_complex.equiv): the complex numbers have an isomorphic clifford algebra.
+    * [`clifford_algebra_quaternion.equiv`](https://pygae.github.io/lean-ga-docs/find/clifford_algebra_quaternion.equiv): the quaternion numbers have an isomorphic clifford algebra.
     * [`clifford_algebra.as_exterior`](https://pygae.github.io/lean-ga-docs/find/clifford_algebra.as_exterior): the exterior algebra has an isomorphic clifford algebra
   * [`exterior_algebra`](https://pygae.github.io/lean-ga-docs/find/exterior_algebra)
   * [`alternating_map`](https://pygae.github.io/lean-ga-docs/find/alternating_map)